KTH Play (Kaltura)

-Employees with a KTH account have the ability to upload content and to record videos in KTH Play.
-Once you have uploaded the contents into the portal, you can choose to either keep the media files privately or make them available for others.
+All employees with a KTH account have the ability to upload content and to record videos in KTH Play.
+Login at play.kth.se .
+Once you have uploaded your content, you can choose to either keep the media files privately or make them available for others.

 Can I upload anything in KTH Play?